Juippi/ghostsyn/doc/README.rst

 * Visual graph editor for building instruments
 * Tracker-like UI for building songs
-* Oscillator, envelope and resonant low-pass filter modules, enabling sound generation that emulates a subtractive analogue synthesizer
+* Oscillator, envelope and 2-mode filter modules, enabling sound generation that emulates a subtractive analogue synthesizer
+* Reverb/delay and dynamic compressor modules
 * Modulation options that among other things also make rudimentary FM synthesis possible
 * Tooling for generating a single AT&T syntax 32 bit x86 assembly source file with synth code and data, which is compatible with Dnload_.